Achak0120/Alibi/README.md

 ---
 ### Setup Instructions (Make sure all terminal windows are opened in your code editor with the same root directory)
+### You may want to create a virtual environment for managing the required packages and libraries from the requirements.txt files

 1. **Clone the Repo**
 ```bash